heksagonnet/piko/exampleSite/content/blog/certifications/index.md

 I was lucky enough to take my exam on a Zoom call with 3 amateur radio proctors who were located in Anchorage, AK.
 They were very helpful.
 #### Applicability
 I wish that I had know about this license many years ago.
 I have worked with radios with over 20 years.
 I thought that I knew a lot about radios.
 I can frankly say that if I had taken this license before, I would have improved the radio skills of hundreds of soldiers.

+## Current Pursuit
+#### CCNA
+For the past few weeks I have been preparing to take the Cisco Certified Network Associate [CCNA](https://www.cisco.com/c/en/us/training-events/training-certifications/certifications/associate/ccna.html) certification to recertify.
+I used to have the CCNA certification but made the mistake to let it expire.
+I have been using Neil Anderson's Udemy course.
+I enjoyed his course because it comes with some Packet Tracer labs aligned with the course subjects.
+I was almost ready to test but had to stop because I was presented with a different opportunity.
+#### VMware VCP-DVC
+At the momement I am preparing to take VMware's Data Center Virtualization [VCP-DCV](https://www.vmware.com/learning/certification/vcp-dcv.html) certification.
+I should be ready to test in the near future.